knoxa/knoxa.github.io/text/war-diary/movements.md

 take the final result and generate a rewritten XHTML movements table.
 This would capture the same information as the transcribed one, but with structural wrinkles smoothed out.
 It would be both human readble, and machine readable to the extent of making the information extraction (step 2 above) relatively trivial.

 There's other information to be derived from these source documents.
-Notably, the geographicd coordinates of the places mentioned.
-Also, perhap, the relationship between 4 Div and the people and organizations mention.
+Notably, the geographic coordinates of the places mentioned.
+Also, perhaps, the relationship between 4 Div and the people and organizations mentioned.
 I'm taking the view that different structured data results can be got from the same source text by applying different end-to-end processing, possibly by different parties.
 Seperate processes are potentially relatable if they start from the same source reference, so it's important to record the source reference as metadata on the results.

+The movement tables each relate to a single broader event: 'Retreat from Mons' and 'Advance to the Aisne'.
+Processing each separately gives information about wider events that will be relevant to much other source material covering the same events.

 ## References